Are you considering refinancing your home? You may want to act before interest rates rise.

 What kind of rate should you seek?
 Current fixed rates are at historical lows and are hard to beat, but you may want to consider an ARM for an even lower rate if you know you will not be staying in a house for very long (or can find affordable refinancing before the adjustment period of the ARM kicks in).
 Make sure to compare the annual percentage rate (APR) with the interest rate.
 The APR takes into account other costs.
 A large difference may mean excessive fees or unusual rate adjustment assumptions.
 Check with your lender and make sure you understand the implications.

-If your home is underwater (that is, you owe more on your home than it is currently worth), you may consider the government's HARP (Home Affordable Refinance Program).
-If you have kept up with payments and meet certain qualifications, you can refinance for up to 125% of the loan total.
+If your home is underwater, you may consider the government's HARP (Home Affordable Refinance Program).
+If you have kept up with payments and meet certain qualifications, you can refinance for more than the value of your home.